mike99mac/zlma/README.md

 **zlma block diagram**

+# Preparing for installation

+A script is included with the ``zlma`` repository for easier installation.
+There is some preparation before it can be run.

 ## Set up SSH access
 Key-based authentication, or *Passwordless* SSH access is needed for one user from the zlma server to all systems that will be managed.  ``zlma`` commands must be run by that user and they must have ``sudo`` access.

-Details on how to accomplish this are outside the scope of this document, howerver, there is a script, ``sshall``, which tests SSH connectivity: https://github.com/mike99mac/zlma/blob/main/usr/local/sbin/sshall
+Details on it are outside the scope of this document, howerver, there is a script, ``sshall``, which tests SSH connectivity: https://github.com/mike99mac/zlma/blob/main/usr/local/sbin/sshall

 Once SSH access is set up, the solution can be installed.

-# Installation
-These steps set up a virtual environment under ``/srv/venv``.
-The python files reference this directory.

-This code has been installed on Debian and RHEL bases Linuxes.
-When there are differences, separate steps are given for each.

-To install zlma, perform the following steps.

 ## Update your system
 To update your system, perform the following steps:

-  - For Debian-based:
+  - For Debian-based systems run one command:
     ```
     sudo apt update
     ```